Training Events Co-ordinator – HR

 I was drawn to A&O because of its culture – as a firm it feels compact and very friendly, which to me equals comfortable.
-They also have a great CSR programme too.
+We also have a great Corporate Social Responsibility programme too.
 Having previously spent ten years working in the financial sector, coming to A&O was completely different – and quite tranquil in comparison!

 How long have you been at A&O?
 How do you feel it has changed over the years?

-I joined A&O in March 2014 and during my six years here I have witnessed several major cosmetic changes to the office space.
-One of the most significant was the total refurbishment of the tenth floor restaurant and we now have a very relaxing area to dine, or have coffee meetings or one to one catch ups in.
+I joined A&O in March 2014 and during my eight and half years here I have witnessed several major cosmetic changes to the office space.
+One of the most visual of these was the total refurbishment of the tenth floor restaurant and we now have a very relaxing area to dine, have coffee meetings, or one-to-one catch ups in.
 The ground floor lobby has also been totally revamped (the live moss wall is a definite show stopper!), and all of our conference rooms and first floor conference suite corridors now feature photo wallpapers which were all taken by the staff of A&O globally.
 I also love the change which has occurred within the last year few years regarding DE&I and all the efforts that are continuing to be made to become more inclusive.
 It’s such a positive initiative from A&O and very welcomed.

 How do you balance your career at A&O and your home life?

-Front of House can be quite challenging at times, no matter which department you are in.
+Working at A&O can be quite challenging at times, no matter which department you are in.
 I am currently working in our HR department’s Training Events team, but I’m actually on secondment from my role of Client Services Assistant in our Front of House team.
 It’s been great learning new things - and so rewarding.
 Maintaining a good work-life balance is very important to me, and doing so became even more critical in the last couple of years as my mother had been suffering with Dementia – and was progressively getting worse.
-Having the opportunity to spend more time with my mum became a priority for me so, after finishing my shift on the Front of House desk every Friday, I’d then travel hundreds of miles going back and forth to Sheffield each weekend in order to see her.
+Having the opportunity to spend more time with my mum became a priority for me.
+So, after finishing my shift on the Front of House desk every Friday, I’d then travel hundreds of miles going back and forth to Sheffield each weekend in order to see her.
 The strain of this new routine became increasingly difficult for me, but thankfully my management team were very supportive and offered me all the help I needed.
 The information and services provided by the firm gave me a great sense of relief and I was able to manage my work without stress and still be able to travel to see my mum.
-A&O has also just recently launched Unmind and Headspace globally – these are apps that you can download to your phone and have a host of tools and resources for things like stress, sleep and focus in order to help with good mental wellbeing.
-A&O is a compassionate company who really does care about the overall wellness of their staff.
+A&O had also just recently launched Unmind and Headspace globally – these are apps that you can download to your phone and have a host of tools and resources for things like stress, sleep and focus in order to help with good mental wellbeing.
+A&O is a compassionate company who really do care about the overall wellness of their staff.

 If you could switch roles with anyone else in A&O, whose job would you want and why?

-Quite a difficult choice but I think I would swap roles with the director of Business Services … just for the day.
-This role is responsible for a multitude of different but very rewarding projects, so it would be great to just have a sneak preview to see how much multitasking and managing it requires.
+Quite a difficult choice but I think I would swap roles with the head of Pro Bono … just for the day.
+This role is responsible for a multitude of different but very rewarding projects, so it would be great to just gain some insight into how much multitasking and managing it requires.
 Phew!

 What advice would you give for people considering joining A&O?